Your Not-So-Average Guide To The Clitoris

 Vaginal penetration stimulates the clitoris

-For some people, vaginal penetration is enjoyable, and this is typically because it stimulates the clitoris in a few different ways.
+For some people, vaginal penetration is enjoyable, and this is typical because it stimulates the clitoris in a few different ways.
 One way penetration stimulates the clitoris is through the bulbs.

 The bulbs wrap around the vaginal opening, so “vaginal penetration stimulates the clitoral bulbs, which means that vaginal orgasms are just a different type of clitoral orgasm,” says Carrellas.